dbogatic/poa_blockchain/README.md

     * In this case we will use PoA consensus algorithm which is setup once we initiated node1 and node2.

-    * The setup process includes selecting passwords for access to Node1 and Node2 as well as creation of Public and Secret keys, which are stored in the Keystore folder in each Node.
+    * The setup process includes selecting passwords for access to Node1 and Node2 as well as creation of Public and Secret keys, which are stored in the Keystore folder in each node.

 * ![PoA](images/Screen_Shot8.png)
 Image Source: [Rice FinTech Bootcamp Student Activity Page](https://rice.bootcampcontent.com/Rice-Coding-Bootcamp/rice-hou-fin-pt-09-2020-u-c/raw/master/class/18-Blockchain/3/Activities/03-Stu_Nodes_Accounts/Images/geth-account-new.png)